 This training is open to any member of the UNH community.
 While it is primarily directed at postdoctoral researchers, graduate students, and undergraduate students, faculty and staff are invited to participate.

-- The National Science Foundation (NSF) mandate that all postdoctoral researchers, and undergraduate and graduate students supported by NSF to conduct research on proposals submitted on or after January 4, 2010 receive appropriate training in the responsible and ethical conduct of research.
+- The National Science Foundation (NSF) mandate that all postdoctoral researchers, and undergraduate and graduate students supported by NSF to conduct research on proposals submitted on or after Jan.
+4, 2010 receive appropriate training in the responsible and ethical conduct of research.
 Effective with proposals submitted to NSF on or after 7/31/2023, faculty and other senior personnel will be required to complete responsible and ethical conduct of research training.
 Click on the UNH NSF RCR Training Requirement link below for details about UNH's RCR training requirements for the different audiences.

 - The United States Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) RCR requirement.
 Click on the UNH USDA National Institute of Food and Agriculture (NIFA) RCR Training Requirement link below for details about UNH's RCR training requirements for different audiences.